frontend-application-development-uw20/week7-assignment/project.md

 - Clean UI showing a screenshot of a site when entered.

 #### Week 2:
 - Ability to call APIs, render data and add testing.
+Add Auth.
+Determine if site is "safe" yes/no.

 ### Week 3:
 - I need an ability to say if the site is "safe" or not without having the user parse a lot of data.
 I think this is pretty easy but if not I'll be working on it week 3.
 Else, time to finish any bonus items, e.g add a site to a list and store locally or in Firebase.